pjechris/Gaikan/README.md

 pod install Gaikan
 ```

-Gaikan give you powerful styling capabilities, just like CSS.
+Gaikan gives you powerful styling capabilities using a declarative DSL in Swift.
-_Inspired by_ <a href="https://speakerdeck.com/vjeux/react-css-in-js">React: CSS in JS</a> and <a href="http://glenmaddern.com/articles/css-modules">CSS modules</a>
+_Inspired by_ <a href="https://speakerdeck.com/vjeux/react-css-in-js">React: CSS in JS</a> and <a href="http://glenmaddern.com/articles/css-modules">CSS modules</a>.

 To style UIView(s) just give them a ```Style``` object: